MYOB accepts a narrow set of file formats for manual bank statement import, and the exact formats depend on which product tier you're using:

 MYOB Business also enforces a 10MB file size limit on statement imports, which can be a constraint when you're working with lengthy transaction histories or consolidated multi-account files.

 This format gap is where most of the friction lives.
 Banks in Australia and New Zealand commonly provide transaction exports as CSV files or, for older records, PDF statements only.
-When you need to import bank statements into MYOB and the file you have is neither QIF nor OFX, you're stuck in a conversion step that the software doesn't handle for you.
+If the file is not QIF or OFX, the real work is converting it before MYOB can import it.

 For bookkeepers managing multiple clients across different banks and MYOB product tiers, this format mismatch is one of the most common sources of unnecessary manual work.